It’s past time to deploy distributed, renewable energy systems to address Ukraine’s energy crisis at the local level

 …to deploy community level renewable energy systems to Ukraine

-For the last three winters, humanitarian assistance organizations and the Government of Ukraine have provided gas generators to households, hospitals, schools, resilience centers, and other beneficiaries across the country.
+For the last three winters, humanitarian assistance organizations and the Government of Ukraine provided gas generators to households, hospitals, schools, resilience centers, and other beneficiaries across the country.
 A reported 1.5 million gas generators have been imported to Ukraine.
 Yet, small-scale renewable generation and storage systems remain absent from the basic needs targeted by humanitarian assistance.

 Systems are ready to use…